 Zotero Standalone can be opened from your operating system's dock or file manager like any other program.

-Zotero is, at the most basic level, a citation manager.
+Zotero is, at the most basic level, a reference manager.
 It is designed to store, manage, and cite bibliographic references, such as books and articles.
 In Zotero, each of these references constitutes an item.

 Every item contains different metadata, depending on what type it is.
 Items can be everything from books, articles, and documents to web pages, artwork, films, sound recordings, bills, cases, or statutes, among many others.